ale-seme/Soldering_Projects/README.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details..
+See the [LICENSE](./LICENSE) file for details.